-Language Requirement
+Language Requirements

-Reading knowledge of at least two foreign languages is required.
+Students entering the Mediterranean Art and Archaeology Program are expected to have competency it at least one of the ancient Classical languages, and ideally in both Latin and Greek before entering the Program.
+Reading knowledge of at least two modern foreign languages is required.
 These languages are to be appropriate to the dissertation field and should be defined in consultation with the dissertation director and the Director of Graduate Studies.